 Treatment for spastic gait includes anti-spasmodic medications such as baclofen, tizanidine (Xanaflex), cyclobenzaprine (Flexeril) and carisoprodol (Soma).
 However, these medications often cause drowsiness, dizziness and muscle weakness.

 Injection of botulinum toxin (Botox or Xeomin) can significantly reduce muscle overactivity without causing any sedation.
 By relaxing tight muscles, botulinum toxin injections result in a smoother gait and less spasm in the feet, legs or thighs.
 At Pacific Movement Disorders Center, we provide EMG-guided botulinum toxin injections to target the most overactive muscles of the legs.
 Injections take about 20-30 minutes and are repeated 3-4 times per year.

 Conditions affecting the inner ear cause trouble with equilibrium and symptoms of room spinning, known as vertigo.
 Often this is a severe but temporary affliction, as seen in cases of benign paroxysmal positional vertigo or vestibular neuritis.
 Chronic vestibular dysfunction can cause gait imbalance, but can be treated with vestibular therapy, a specialized form of physical therapy.
 Vestibular diseases should be evaluated by an ear-nose-throat specialist to assess for conditions such as Meniere’s disease.
-Our colleagues at Pacific Eye and Ear have expertise in vestibular testing and treatment of Meniere’s disease and related inner-ear conditions.
+Our colleagues have expertise in vestibular testing and treatment of Meniere’s disease and related inner-ear conditions.